gunnarx/vehicle_service_catalog/syntax.md

 -----------------------

-# DEPLOYMENT FILES
+# DEPLOYMENT LAYERS

+TODO: LOOK AT EXTENDING AND POSSIBLY RENAMING THIS CONCEPT

-Deployment files contains VSC file extensions to be applied when the VSC file is processed.
+Deployment files or "layers" contains VSC file extensions to be applied when the VSC file is processed.
 An example of deployment file data is a DBUS interface specification to be used for a namespace, or a SOME/IP method ID to be used for a method call.

-By separating the extension data into their own deployment files the core VSC specification can be kept independent of deployment details such as network protocols and topology.
+By separating the extension data into their own deployment files the interface descriptions can be kept independent of deployment details such as network protocols and topology.

 An example of a VSC file sample and a deployment file extension to